Overview

 - Evidence of reachable non-public system

-Where IAM enters the picture
+Where identity and access management enters the picture

 Identity and access management (IAM) is impactful in this kind of scenario in several ways.